Humza277/sparta/Week 1 - Business Week/day2.md

 	Professional

 		Oral Communication: The ability to express oneself clearly in conversations and interactions with others.

 		Speaks clearly and can be easily understood.
 		Tailors the content of speech to the level and experience of the audience.
 		Uses appropriate grammar and choice of words in oral speech.
 		Organizes ideas clearly in oral speech.
 		Expresses ideas concisely in oral speech.
 		Maintains eye contact when speaking with others.
 		Summarizes or paraphrases his/her understanding of what others have said to verify understanding and prevent miscommunication.

 		Interpersonal Awareness: The ability to notice, interpret, and anticipate others’ concerns and feelings, and to communicate this awareness empathetically to others.

 		Understands the interests and important concerns of others.
 		Notices and accurately interprets what others are feeling, based on their choice of words, tone of voice, expressions, and other nonverbal behaviour.
 		Anticipates how others will react to a situation.
 		Listens attentively to people’s ideas and concerns.
 		Understands both the strengths and weaknesses of others.
 		Understands the unspoken meaning in a situation.
 		Says or does things to address others’ concerns.
 		Finds non-threatening ways to approach others about sensitive issues.
 		Makes others feel comfortable by responding in ways that convey interest in what they have to say.

+	Imaginative
+		- divergent thinker, creative, open minded, sharing ideas, value driven

+	Determination
+		- motivated, goal oriented, endurance, positivity, focused

+	Analytical
+		- critical thinker, researcher, strategic, optimise, implementer,

+	Independence
+		- accountability, courageous, disciplined, networker, self-starter

 4days teaching - Friday exam